You can choose one of the following options to receive your refund:

 This option allows you to receive your state refund(s) by a debit card.
 You will receive a pre-paid debit card with your state refund already loaded on the card and all you will need to do is activate the card once received in the mail.
 This delivery method varies between states but is generally processed within 10-18 days of your state return(s) being accepted.

 *Note: Not all states offer refunds using the pre-paid debit card.

 What is the Bank Refund Transfer/File & Go Option?

 Bank RT/File & Go (Refund Transfer)

 This option allows you to file your federal return and state return(s) electronically, and to have your refunds directly deposited into your personal checking or savings account.
 This option usually takes 10-18 days to complete.
-This option requires that you provide a valid phone number, email address and bank account information in your return.
+This option requires that you provide a valid phone number, email address , some type of verifiable identification, and bank account information in your return.
 This option is the same as a Direct Deposit, except that filing fees and any bank processing fees are deducted from your Federal refund.
 To use this option, you must be filing a Federal return and receiving a refund from your federal return to cover the expenses listed above.

 * Note: If you file a state only return or you do not have an anticipated refund from the Federal this option may not be available.